slatedocs/slate/source/includes/ios/_ios.md

 ## SensumSDKManager

- The SDK manager is the root object in the SensumKit which starts the service.
+ The `SensumSDKManager` is the root object in the **SensumKit** which starts the service.
 The manager prepares all objects you can use to interface with your device motion, location and bluetooth peripheral frameworks.
-As well as all the data required to send data to the Emotion API.
+As well as all the data required to send data to the **SensumAPI**.

-In order to create a single instance of the SensumSDKManager, follow the example within Code Snippet 9 (the example makes use of a ViewController to do this, but this could be achieved within any file)
+In order to create a single instance of the `SensumSDKManager`, follow the example within Code Snippet 9 (the example makes use of a ViewController to do this, but this could be achieved within any file)

-This single instance of the SensumSDKManager can then be referenced from elsewhere within your application.
+This single instance of the `SensumSDKManager` can then be referenced from elsewhere within your application.

 > Instantiation of SensumSDKManager